KonstantinosAng/KinectPython/README.md

 After downloading and installing the RoboDK, load all the 3D models from the Models/ folder and place them in the correct position.

-The file _RoboDK/KUKA/KUKA.rdk_ has the constructed workspace of our laboratory workspace, including the Kinect, the robot and the table ad can be loaded in RoboDK.
+The file _RoboDK/KUKA/KUKA.rdk_ has the constructed workspace of our laboratory workspace, including the Kinect, the robot and the table and can be loaded in RoboDK.

 #### Reflex One Gripper Installation <a name="ReflexOne"></a>